rd4com/mojo-learning/tutorials/traits.md

 the ```@value``` struct decorator can synthesize the required methods of that specific trait.

-That decorator synthesize exacly 3 functions and 2 of them are thoses.
+That decorator synthesize exactly 3 functions and 2 of them are those.

 - ```__copyinit__()```
 - ```__moveinit__()```